geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 A question for the **RGG** on **23 May 2023** is whether we wish to permit the capture of multiple PIDs and, if so, which approach is preferred: *whitespace delimiting* or *hierarchical modelling*.
 Both have their pros and cons, although the latter presents a superior longer term solution.

-#### Other notable updates ####
-* MIME types are unsupported for relational links to multipart external resources, such as datasets. `format` is therefore dropped as an attribute in 'dumb' relational links, but also all other external relations where there is limited authority of assertion (this seems obvious but not something any of us have commented on up to now...)
-* Inclusion of `deposit_host="local"` attributes in `dc:relation`(with `deposit_host="external"` communicating the opposite)
-* Inclusion of `rel="collection"` attribute in `dc:identifier` at root level
-* Inclusion of `rel="item"` attribute in `dc:relation`

-The use of `rel="collection"` and `rel="item"` attributes in the above noted elements is a nod to Signposting, which harnesses the notion of 'publication boundaries' to help machines locate the resources that make up a publication.
-This also provides a useful conceptual tool for users of the schema to better understand the root vs. expression/relations modelling.
+Examples 1, 2, 3 use "whitespace delimiting"
+Examples 4, 5, 6 use the creation of element hierarchies

 *[Example 7 arises from decisions made on 19 April 2023.](https://github.com/geo-mac/Rioxx-development/blob/development/model/rioxx-data-examples.md#example-7)*

 ### Example 1
-An instance in which an AAM is not being exposed via the repository and instead a Gold VoR.
-This VoR is deposited in the repository and therefore no PID need be minted for a local AAM deposit.
-This example uses real data from Strathprints and includes two related datasets and a piece of related software on GitHub
+An instance in which an AAM is not being exposed via the repository and instead a Gold VoR has been deposited.
+This VoR is deposited in the repository and therefore no PID need be minted for a local AAM deposit or compliance purposes.
+This example uses real data from Strathprints and includes two related datasets and a piece of related software on GitHub.

+Note the use of whitespace delimiting of specific authors within `rioxxterms:author`, with both ORCIDs and ISNIs encoded.
 ```
 <rioxx xsi:schemaLocation="http://www.rioxx.net/schema/v3.0/rioxx/ http://www.rioxx.net/schema/v3.0/rioxx/rioxx.xsd">
 <dc:description>The phenology, distribution, and size composition of plankton communities are changing rapidly in response to warming.
 This may lead to shifts in the prey fields of planktivorous fish, which play a key role in transferring energy up marine food chains.
 Here, we use 60 + years of Continuous Plankton Recorder data to explore temporal trends in key taxa and community traits in the prey field of planktivorous lesser sandeels (Ammodytes marinus) in the North Sea, the Faroes and southern Iceland.
 We found marked spatial variation in the prey field, with Calanus copepods generally being much more common in the northern part of the study area.
 In the western North Sea, the estimated amount of available energy in the prey field has decreased by more than 50% since the 1960s.
 This decrease was accompanied by declining abundances of small copepods, and shifts in the timing of peak annual prey abundances.
 Further, the estimated average prey community body size has increased in several of the locations considered.
 Overall, our results point to the importance of regional studies of prey fields, and caution against inferring ecological consequences based only on large-scale trends in key taxa or mean community traits.</dc:description>